antonbriganti/not-hugo/README.md

-# not hugo
+# !hugo

-have you ever thought to yourself "I want to use Hugo but with a lot less functionality and also not as reusable"?
+have you ever thought to yourself "I want to use Hugo but with less functionality **and** not as reusable"?

-this repo is a learning task for how I can create a static site generator in golang.
-I was originally doing it with my repo [maxwell-log](https://github.com/antonbriganti/maxwell-log) in mind.
+it's made with my repo [maxwell-log](https://github.com/antonbriganti/maxwell-log) in mind but I guess it's probably built up enough that it can be used for other things.
+I would't recommend it for anyone who isn't me though.

-it's not going to change the world or anything but I learned something *and* I had fun. isn't that why we build things?
+this started as a way for me to learn go, so the code is a bit 😬 but the fun has been 😍. and isn't that why we build things?

 ## how does it work?
 I am not kidding this is just like hugo but not as fully featured.